 American Airlines 777-300ER Premium Economy Entertainment & Wi-Fi

 The IFE screens are a good size on which to watch movies and TV shows….

 …and although you can use the remote control to navigate the entertainment menus….

 …..the touchscreen functionality works well enough that you don’t really need the remote control.

-American generally offers a pretty good entertainment selection onboard its long-haul flights with latest movie releases….
+American generally offers a pretty good entertainment selection onboard its long-haul flights with the latest movie releases….

 ….a good selection of TV shows (although there are only a few episodes of each show so don’t expect too many box sets)….

 …a varied selection of music….